On-Site Power Pivot

 A Texas data center developer is circumventing lengthy interconnection delays and substantial grid upgrade costs by building its own power infrastructure to launch a large artificial intelligence campus, opting to go 'behind the meter' due to an estimated 2029 grid wait time.

-The IMN Data Centers Power Capital 2026 event addressed the increasing demand for AI infrastructure amidst grid constraints, revealing how developers, utilities, and investors are repositioning data centers as integrated energy platforms with a focus on behind-the-meter power, private generation, battery storage, and innovative financing.
+The IMN Data Centers Power Capital 2026 event highlighted how the collision of AI infrastructure demand and grid constraints is prompting developers, utilities, and investors to transform data centers into energy platforms through behind-the-meter power, private generation, and innovative financing.

 Oracle's Project Jupiter, located in New Mexico, is shifting its power strategy from gas turbines to Bloom Energy fuel cells for on-site generation.